 The Ministries of Health and Agriculture announce that Israel recognizes for the first time the medical cannabis industry as an official agricultural branch of the state.
-This is a breakthrough in the government's attitude towards the controversial growth to date, which will allow discounts on water prices for growers and the receipt of government investment budgets for projects in the field.
+This is a breakthrough in the government's attitude towards the controversial growth to date, which will allow for reductions in water prices for growers and the receipt of government investment budgets in projects in this field.

 After a decade of activity, the medical cannabis industry in Israel has been recognized for the first time as an agricultural sector for all intents and purposes.
 The Ministry of Health announced Monday that the sector will be recognized as an agricultural sector and will enable those involved in the field to receive water allocations, state investments in the field and more.